 The large, ball-shaped allium flower is a universally cheerful symbol.
 Waving atop its two-foot stalk and stemming from green clumps of foliage, it could hail straight from a Dr. Seuss book.
 The flower symbolizes patience, humility, prosperity, and good fortune.

 Camellias are another flower with so many meanings that pink has its own.
-The camellia flower in general symbolizes love and affection.
-Pink, however, specifically indicates feelings for someone who is missed by the giver.
+The camellia flower, in general, symbolizes love and affection.
+Pink, however, indicates explicit feelings for someone whom the giver misses.
 They make an equally good flower for going-away presents and for apologies.

-Famous flower of prom corsages, the carnation has much more to offer.
-Its ruffled petals and many layers invoke frothy dresses and special occasions of all types.
+A famous flower of prom corsages, the carnation has much more to offer.
+Its ruffled petals and many layers invoke frothy dresses and special occasions.
 Its colors invoke a range of meanings, but pink is mainly gratitude.